-Admission to Michigan State University is open to all candidates on the basis of academic preparation and ability, and the availability of space in the desired academic program, and without regard to race, color, gender, gender identity, religion, national origin, political persuasion, sexual orientation, gender identity, marital status, disability, height, weight, veteran status, age, or (in the case of U.S. citizens) financial need.
+Admission to Michigan State University is open to all candidates on the basis of academic preparation and ability, the availability of space in the desired academic program, and without regard to race, color, gender, gender identity, religion, national origin, political persuasion, sexual orientation, gender identity, marital status, disability, height, weight, veteran status, age, or (in the case of U.S. citizens) financial need.

-If you are a high school senior applying for entrance as a freshman, you should:
+If you are a high school senior applying for entrance as a first-year student, you should:

-- Apply online at www.admissions.msu.edu. - a.
-Complete the online application including your personal statement.
+- Apply online at https://admissions.msu.edu/apply/freshman/default.aspx. - a.
+Complete the online application including your essay.
 The application fee is required at the time you submit the online application.
 Payment must be made using Visa, MasterCard, Discover, or American Express, or by online check.
 Refer to Costs in the General Information, Policies, Procedures and Regulations section of this catalog.
 Application fee waivers are available online or from your high school for eligible students.
-International applicants are not eligible for application fee waivers. - Submit your personal statement electronically in your application for admission.
-You should only answer one question. - c.
-Have your ACT or SAT scores sent to Michigan State University by the testing agency.
+International applicants are not eligible for application fee waivers. - Submit your essay electronically in your application for admission.
+You should only answer one essay prompt. - Have your ACT or SAT scores sent to Michigan State University by the testing agency.
 The ACT code is 2032; the SAT code is 1465.
-You are required to submit the writing portion of either examination.